 Though background checks are required for most jobs, they’re mandatory for concealed weapon ownership as well.
 A person can get this through the AZDPS’ Concealed Weapons and Permits page.

-In addition, people employed in the security guard or private investigation industries have to apply for or renew their licenses.
+In addition, people employed in the security guard or private investigation industries must apply for or renew their licenses.
 They can visit the Public Service Portal to address application or renewal requirements.

 Additionally, individuals can obtain criminal history records from sources like Arizona court systems and offender searches, which are covered later in this guide.

-How to Lookup Arizona Arrest Records for Free
+How To Look Up Arizona Arrest Records (Free)

 The AZDPS offers State Trooper arrest and incident reports for the general public through its PRU (Public Records Unit).
 Videos, photographs, digital documents, and paper are the formats available.
 The fees vary depending on the medium a customer orders.